-The famous floating villages around Cambodia’s Tonle Sap Lake are well known with the more easily accessible ones such as Chong Kneas and Kompong Phleuk now firmly on tourist itineraries but far less known are the nomadic boat people of the rivers leading into the huge inland sea.
-Predominantly Khmer, though some Cham and Vietnamese families have also chosen to eek out a living in this manner, they move location throughout the year according to the rising and descending levels of the myriad waterways that weave through the seasonally flooded swamp and marshlands around the Lake’s constantly shifting ‘shoreline’.
+The famous floating villages and fishing communities around Cambodia’s Tonle Sap Lake are well known with the more easily accessible ones such as Chong Kneas and Kompong Phleuk now firmly on tourist itineraries.
+Far less known are these river nomads of western Cambodia – people who spend the whole year travelling up and down the rivers leading into the huge inland sea according to the changes in water levels.
+Predominantly Khmer, though some Cham and Vietnamese families have also chosen to eke out a living in this manner, they move location throughout the year according to the rising and descending levels of the myriad waterways that weave through the seasonally flooded swamp and marshlands around the Lake’s constantly shifting ‘shoreline’.
 (Note due to the Tonle Sap River reversing its flow during the rainy season, water levels around the lake and its tributaries can vary by over 10 metres throughout the year in certain areas.)

 Electricity, if lucky, may be provided by a car battery and water, for all uses, comes out of the river.
 Many of these people also, as mentioned, live in remote areas with no road connections so travel to a larger town such as upriver to Battambang or across the Lake to Siem Reap for medical or educational purposes would be a major, and not least, expensive expedition.

 Time frames vary considerably depending upon how far upriver the settlements are and of course, weather conditions change substantially from one year to another but potential farmland and riverbank settlements begin to appear from around January onwards whilst by perhaps July or August, depending upon rains, farmers will be forced to turn fishermen again and take to their boats as fields become inundated.
 By September and October, the landscape is generally water with protruding treetops as far as the eye can see in all directions.